How

 Since

-salsa has its roots in so many dances and is open to improvisation, salsa styles
+salsa has its roots in so many dances and is open to improvisation,

-that developed that style.
-There are often devotees of each of these styles outside
+original geographic area that developed that style.
+There are often

-of their home territory (except Cali style).
-Characteristics that may identify
+(except Cali style).
+Characteristics that may identify a style include:

-a style include: foot patterns, body rolls and movements, turns and figures, attitude,
+foot patterns, body rolls and movements, turns and figures, attitude,

 dance influences, and the way that partners hold each other.